rabingaire/rabingaire.github.io/_posts/2016-11-15-why-learn-javascript.markdown

 <img src="/images/learnjs.jpg">

 Why learn JavaScript?
 Not to be confused with Java, JavaScript is used to build interactive websites.
 Over the years JavaScript has become essential to get into the web development.
-Furthermore, JavaScript has extended itself into the mobile app development, desktop app development, and game developers hence making it the most useful skill to learn in the field of computer science.
+Furthermore, JavaScript has extended itself into the mobile app development, desktop app development, and game development hence making it the most useful skill to learn in the field of computer science.

 ### **Why JavaScript?**